SPS CONSTRUCTION

 Causes of Structural Failure

-• Seismic loads
+• Seismic loading

-• Forklift impact in warehouse facilities
+• Forklift or vehicle impact in warehouse facilities

 • Improperly installed mechanical equipment

-• Oversights in original design
+• Limitations or oversights in original structural design

 Structural Repairs